AntoineRR/nesmulator-core/README.md

 * START -> X
 * SELECT -> C

-* debug -> E
-* reset CPU -> R

 ## Tests

 The logs of the CPU and the PPU, including the disassembly of the ROM code, can be displayed in a similar manner to [Nintendulator](https://www.qmtpro.com/~nes/nintendulator/).
 This has been useful to compare the logs of my emulator to the ones from Nintendulator when nestest.nes is run on automation.
 The logs are exactly the same on both emulators.
-The pattern tables and palettes can be displayed in a separate window when "e" key is pressed.

 I used several test ROMs for testing my emulator.
 Those can be found [here](https://github.com/christopherpow/nes-test-roms).
 Here are the results :